-Let's say I'm writing an essay and the concept of narrative or design is a dot worth connecting.
-I can search my commonplace book for any keywords that were used in a quote, story, metaphor, etc. This allows me to see which bits of knowledge I can cross-pollinate with various domains and thinkers.
+Let's say I'm writing about human behavior.
+I can search my commonplace book for any keywords that were used in a quote, story, metaphor, etc. Because all of these quotes are earned, I can recall a quote from a book that I read years ago.
+This allows me to see which bits of knowledge I can cross-pollinate with various domains and thinkers.

 If I'm stuck, these perspectives also prime my thinking.
 Maybe I wasn't considering anthropology or physics or eastern philosophy—by searching for keywords and finding seemingly unrelated connections, it opens up a whole new world of insight and allows me to play with ideas.

 As this note that I show above on Human Nature gets richer, I can compare and contrast insights about human nature from a variety of professions, cultures, and eras; this diversifies the ways in which I can search and use this information.
 The geologist said X, the philosopher said Y, the anthropologist or scientist said Z. It's fascinating to see a pattern of knowledge on a topic, especially when it comes from different backgrounds; there must be an underlying fundamental truth.

 By typing it manually into my commonplace book, I get to experience what it's like to write a beautiful sentence.
 I get to re-create the cadence, rhythm, tone, and flow.
 I get to feel what it's like to write something that elicits goosebumps or sets off fireworks in my head.
 I want to know what *boom* writing feels like so I can emulate it someday.